tardigrada-agency/Ghost2Twitter/README.md

 Launching in Docker is the recommended option, it is the easiest and fastest.

 0. Install docker and docker-compose
-1. cd to folder where you clone this code
+1. cd to directory where you clone this project
 2. Run docker-compose up -d --build
 3. If your Ghost run's in Docker, than add Ghost2Twitter and Ghost to same docker network, read about it [here](https://docs.docker.com/network/) and [here](https://docs.docker.com/compose/networking/)